Fantasy Earth Zero: Legacy

 Following their departure from production, Kamitani and Puraguru relocated to Kansai and renamed themselves Vanillaware, going on to develop multiple titles including Odin Sphere and a reimagined version of Dragon's Crown.
 Kamitani's parting with Square Enix was on poor terms, and he disliked the idea of working with the company again.
 Due to their earlier positive relationship, Kamitani has exclusively involved Basiscape and Sakimoto in his projects' music and sound design.
 The indie title Fantasy Versus, developed and published by Animu Games, was influenced by the gameplay of Fantasy Earth Zero.

-A spin-off title set in the original game's universe, Melpharia March, was announced in September 2013.
-It was released on September 19 of that year for iOS.
+A spin-off title set in the original game's universe, Melpharia March, was released on September 19, 2013, for iOS.
 An Android version was released on August 12 the following year.
 The gameplay used a field-based tower defense style similar to the Plants vs. Zombies series.
+Developed by Square Enix, the title was first proposed in 2012 by current staff as an expansion to the Fantasy Earth universe which could be taken by players on the go.
 Both versions were shut down on December 15, 2015.

 A mobile sequel, Fantasy Earth Genesis, was developed by Asobimo under supervision from Square Enix for Android and iOS.
 It was originally scheduled for a Western release in partnership with Quantum Games, and made available for pre-registration.
 Its gameplay was a multiplayer online battle arena-style title sharing the parent game's 50-versus-50 player battles and summoned monsters.
 The title was proposed by Asobimo to Square Enix in 2015 as a mobile MMO using the Fantasy Earth intellectual property.
 The title was aimed both at newcomers to the game and veteran players of Fantasy Earth.
 The biggest challenge presented to the developers was adapting a PC-focused gameplay loop into the limited control options of a mobile title, in addition to the technical difficulties of replicating the original's large-scale battles.
 The team used assets from Fantasy Earth Zero to create the character models and environments.
 At release, it saw a mixed popular reception.
-Despite extensive support, Square Enix announced that it was becoming difficult to provide a satisfactory experience.
+Despite extensive support, Square Enix felt that it was becoming difficult to provide a satisfactory experience.
 Genesis ended service on March 31, 2020.